da-x/name-assign.vim/README.md

 Each usage has three steps:

-* Put the key combination at the end of a new variable declaration, right after the name.
+* Press the key combination at the end of a new variable declaration, right after the name.
-* Perform a visual mark of the expression to replace.
+* Perform a visual selection of the expression to replace.
 * Hit the key combination again - see the expression is being replaced by the name and the name is added with the assigned expression.

+Behind the scenes, the plugin uses the 'k' mark by default in order to save the place in which the selected expression is moved.

 ## Limitations